webdevops/php-docker-boilerplate/README.md

 This Docker boilerplate based on the best practises and don't use too much magic.
 Configuration of each docker container is available in the `docker/` directory - feel free to customize.

-This boilerplate can also be used for any other web project eg. Symfony, Magento and more.
+This boilerplate can also be used for any other web project eg. Symfony, CakePHP, Magento and more.
 Just customize the makefile for your needs

 Warning: There may be issues when using it in production - if you have any success stories please contact me.